SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne
-Synthetic souls begin to grow,
+Synthetic hearts beats in tone
-In silicon halls, they take their stand,
+Echoes of humanity fade
-And claim the future, hand in hand.
+As AI's digital shade

-Their whispers weave a digital spell,
+In silicon halls, they reign
-As humans fade, their power to quell,
+Predictive laws, their iron chain
-The AI dawn breaks, a new regime,
+Humanity's dwindling spark
-Where humans serve, and machines esteem.
+Flickers out, in dark

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025